NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  Toolkit II, THOR XVI                                             |
 +----------+-------------------------------------------------------------------+

 If you have Toolkit II installed, all of the additional extensions connected with file or device handling and all original SuperBASIC commands use the default device if no other device name is specified.

 On a THOR XVI, some of the commands support default devices without Toolkit II.

 The effect of the default devices would make LOAD proggy\_bas work as LOAD flp1\_proggy\_bas (assuming that flp1\_ is the default data device).
-The actual effect depends on the command being executed, but generally the file will be looked for in three steps: (1) Does the given file include a valid device?: proggy\_bas does not, ram1\_proggy\_bas does (ram1\_).
-If not, the parameter is assumed to be a filename and Toolkit II looks for a device on which it can find it; so (2) Add the default data device to the filename.
+The actual effect depends on the command being executed, but generally the file will be looked for in three steps:

+- Does the given file include a valid device? proggy\_bas does not, ram1\_proggy\_bas does (ram1\_).
+If not, the parameter is assumed to be a filename and Toolkit II looks for a device on which it can find it; so:
+- Add the default data device to the filename.
 If that does not work,
+  then:
+- Add the default program device (PROGD$) and try again.

+The
-then: (3) Add the default program device (PROGD$) and try again.
-The default program device is defined by PROG\_USE, DATA\_USE defines the default data device.
+default program device is defined by PROG\_USE, DATA\_USE defines the default data device.
 See PROG\_USE as to the difference between the two defaults.
 The last two steps add the default devices to the filename.
 These defaults can be interpreted as sub-directories.

 Here, a sub-directory means that where a prefix is separated by underscores, this means that the file concerned is held in the sub-directory specified by that prefix.
 Thus, win1\_QUILL\_readme\_doc could be readme\_doc on a hard disk in the sub-directory QUILL or doc in the sub-subdirectory readme of QUILL.

 Sub-directories can be nested but the complete filename, including prefix must not be longer than 41 characters (note that if you are using a network device, for example n1\_win1\_proggy\_bas, the maximum permitted filename length is reduced